Kucoin/kucoin-api-docs/source/localizable/index.html.md

 For the header of KC-API-KEY,

-* Use API-Secret to encrypt the prehash string {timestamp+method+endpoint+body } with sha256 HMAC.
+* Use API-Secret to encrypt the prehash string {timestamp+method+endpoint+body} with sha256 HMAC.
 The request body is a JSON string and need to be the same with the parameters passed by the API.
 * After that, use base64-encode to encrypt the result in step 1 again.

 Notice: